golemhq/golem/docs/source/finding-elements.md

 GolemExtendedDriver.**find**(*element=None, id=None, name=None, link_text=None, partial_link_text=None, css=None, xpath=None, tag_name=None, timeout=None, wait_displayed=None*)

 The **find()** method provides a few ways to find elements.
-Only one search criteria must be provided. *element* must be a CSS selector string, an element tuple or a WebElement object.
+Only one search criteria must be provided.
+*element* must be a CSS selector string, an XPath selector string, an element tuple, or a WebElement object.

 The *timeout* argument determines how much time to wait until the element is present.
 If this is not provided, the value defined in settings by the *search_timeout* key will be used.